cedricwalter/cedricwalter.github.io/_posts/_disabled/2010-06-02-running-selenium-grid-and-a-set-of-remote-control-as-nt-services.md

 If it works, you should see Selenium Grid Hub running in the console – one of the the last lines will likely say something about Jetty and you may see some of the Selenium Grid configuration fly past as it’s starting up.
 You can shut it down by pressing Ctrl+C.

-If it’s not working, you’ll probably see error messages about how the JVM wasn’t found (meaning the path to **Java** is no good) or some other configuration problem.
+If it’s not working, you’ll probably see error messages about how the JVM wasn’t found (meaning the path to Java is no good) or some other configuration problem.
 Or the batch file might run and close immediately.

-Once it’s running with the SeleniumGrid.bat file, you can install the **service** by running the InstallSeleniumGrid-NT.bat file.
+Once it’s running with the SeleniumGrid.bat file, you can install the service by running the InstallSeleniumGrid-NT.bat file.

-To start the **service**, you can use the command line (net start selenium-grid-hub) or the GUI (Start->Administrative Tools->Services).
+To start the service, you can use the command line (net start selenium-grid-hub) or the GUI (Start->Administrative Tools->Services).

 ### Running multiple selenium RC as NT services

-> **Selenium Remote Control** (RC) is a test tool that allows you to write automated web application UI tests in any programming language against any HTTP website using any mainstream JavaScript-enabled browser.
+> Selenium Remote Control (RC) is a test tool that allows you to write automated web application UI tests in any programming language against any HTTP website using any mainstream JavaScript-enabled browser.
 >
 > Selenium RC comes in two parts.
 >